iluvjava/Maths/Notebook 2.0/CSE 546/Linear Regression.md

 ---
 ### **Intro**

 The model is linear function, and the label we are predicting is a continuous value.

+Here we consider the case that, $(x, y_i)$ is the training data and labels.
+For each sample, we observe multiple features and pack them into a vector.

 Linear function, the labels is a vector of $x_i$, and the parameter for the linear function, the coefficient is denoted by: $w$ vector, and the labels we want to predict is denoted by: $y$ vector.

-Then the function is gonna look like:

-$$
-y = wx + \epsilon
-$$

-The vector that minimizes the lost is the least square solution to the system.

-Now, we make a more general assumption by assuming multiple features for observations, denoted by a row data matrix $X$, and the labels are just one label, a real number.

 The optimization problem we are trying to solve here is: